Anycubic Kobra 2 Pro 3D printer review

 Print Speed: 500mm/s (Max.), 300mm/s (Typical)

-Another key feature is the advanced LeviQ 2.0 automatic levelling system, which meticulously checks 25 points across the print platform.
-Utilizing an inductive sensor, it intelligently compensates for any surface irregularities, aiming to deliver a perfect first layer every time.
-Additionally, the machine incorporates a Dual-shaft Core with SG15 Bearings to enhance accuracy, opting for a Double threaded rod instead of the Double motor Double Z-axis found in the Plus and Max models.
+While auto bed levelling is becoming a standard feature, the Kobra 2 Pro's advanced LeviQ 2.0 automatic levelling system takes things up a notch with 25 points across the print platform checked to ensure a clean first layer print.
+The system works by utilising an inductive sensor, and then it intelligently compensates for any surface irregularities.
+Additionally, the machine incorporates a dual-shaft core with SG15 bearings to enhance accuracy, opting for a double-threaded rod instead of the double-motor double Z-axis found in the Plus and Max models.

 The Kobra 2 Pro is equipped with a filament run-out sensor, a feature that is now pretty common and really an absolute essential.
 This sensor plays a crucial role in ensuring continuous print.
 It detects the end of the filament if it runs out unexpectedly, with the result that it will automatically pause the print.

 At the heart of the 3D printer's user interface is its responsive touch screen, offering a seamless and intuitive way to interact with the printer.
-This 4.3-inch LCD provides easy navigation through menus, allowing you to quickly access and modify print settings, monitor ongoing jobs, and control the printer with ease.
-The screen features an intuitive interface, which is particularly helpful for beginners.
+This 4.3-inch LCD enables easy and fast navigation through all of the machine's menus, allowing you to quickly access and modify print settings, monitor ongoing jobs, and control the printer.

-The printer's high-power processor is another highlight, offering abundant computing power for faster processing and smoother motor movements, thus markedly improving printing speed over previous models.
+The printer's high-power processor is another highlight, offering plenty of computing power for faster processing and smoother motor movements, all helping towards that improved printing speed over previous models.

 While the Kobra 2 Pro does not include built-in video monitoring, it is designed to work with the forthcoming Anycubic app for remote networking and control.
 The inclusion of 3 USB ports on the front facilitates direct file loading and will support camera connectivity for enhanced monitoring capabilities once available.